|

 strace --tips[=format]

-In the simplest case strace runs the specified command until it
+In its simplest use case, strace runs the specified command until

-exits.
-It intercepts and records the system calls which are
+it exits.
+It intercepts and records the system calls made by a

 strace is a useful diagnostic, instructional, and debugging tool.